metabrainz/picard/CONTRIBUTING.md

 Unless the function is easy to understand quickly, it should probably have a docstring describing what it does, how it does it, what the arguments are, and what the expected output is.

 Most of our Python projects use ["Google-style" docstrings](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments).

+### Picard specific code

+Picard has some auto-generated `picard/ui/ui_*.py` PyQt UI related files.
+Please do not change them directly.
+To modify them, use Qt-Designer to edit the `ui/*.ui` and use the command `python setup.py build_ui` to generate the corresponding `ui_*.py` files.

+We use camel-case to name all functions and variables except for the pre-generated PyQt functions/variables.

 ## Git Work-flow